bgaillard/bgaillard.github.io/_posts/2025-09-15-you-have-mail.md

   #     directory "$home";
   #   };
   #
-  # This is not what I want, it also cause problems giving access to all files in my home directory.
+  # This is not what we want, it also cause problems giving access to all files in my home directory.
 So here I just
   # change this setup to use a non-existing file.
   namespace personal {
     prefix "" {